roboflow/inference/docs/index.md

 <br>

-Set up your `ROBOFLOW_API_KEY` to access thousands of fine-tuned models shared by the [Roboflow Universe](https://universe.roboflow.com/) community and your custom model.
+Set up your <code>ROBOFLOW_API_KEY</code> to access thousands of fine-tuned models shared by the <a href="https://universe.roboflow.com/">Roboflow Universe</a> community and your custom model.
 Navigate to 🔑 keys section to learn more.

 ```python
 from inference import get_model